COORDINATION -2

 (e) Haptonasty

 This is plant movement in response to contact.
-The sensitive plant Mimosa pudica response to touch by folding up its leaves.
+The sensitive plant Mimosa pudica responds to touch by folding up its leaves.

 (f) Chemonasty